spxbhuhb/adaptive/doc/doc-main/doc/guides/Documentation system.md

 The example code will be included as a code fence.

+Rule of thumb: use `example://` when you need a static code fence in the generated Markdown;
+use `actualize://` when you want interactive example panes in the app (these are expanded to code fences for AI exports).

 ## Compilation

 The documentation has to be compiled to resolve the links.

 * The `grove-doc` project contains the documentation compiler.
-* The`compileAdaptiveDocumentation` Gradle task compiles all the documentation.
+* The `compileAdaptiveDocumentation` Gradle task compiles all the documentation.
 * Output directories:
   * `build/adaptive/doc`
   * `site/site-app/var/values`